SciCompKL/CoDiPack/documentation/user/Expressions.md

          expression objects. [handleConstant](@ref codi::ForEachLeafLogic::handleConstant()) is called for all constant expression objects.
  - [JacobianComputationLogic](@ref codi::JacobianComputationLogic): Evaluates the [reverse AD logic](@ref sec_forwardAD)
           for each link.
-The first user argument needs to be the seed value for the output of the expression.
+The first user argument is expected to be the seed value for the output of the expression.
 For each left hand side expression object the method [handleJacobianOnActive](@ref codi::JacobianComputationLogic::handleJacobianOnActive()) is called.
-The first
-          user argument here contains the derivative of the origin node with respect to the current leaf times the initial seeding.
+In this case, the first user argument contains the derivative of the origin node with respect to the current leaf times the initial seeding.

-The [CompileTimeTraversalLogic](@ref codi::CompileTimeTraversalLogic) works in the same way as the CompileTimeTraversalLogic and results mainly in the same call order.
-The only difference is that Binary expressions perform a reduction of the results from the two children.
+The [CompileTimeTraversalLogic](@ref codi::CompileTimeTraversalLogic) works in the same way as the TraversalLogic and results mostly in the same order of calls.
+The only difference is that binary expressions perform a reduction of the results from the two children.